 Coping with infertility

-Recognising that going through fertility treatment can be distressing and have an impact on your relationship with others; support counselling provides an opportunity for you to explore your feelings, coping strategies and relationship issues (with partners, family, friends and colleagues).
+Recognising that going through fertility treatment can be distressing and having an impact on your relationship with others; support counselling provides an opportunity for you to explore your feelings coping strategies and relationship issues (with partners, family, friends and colleagues).
 You might find that you need support at different stages of treatment, therefore support counselling can be undertaken before, during and after treatment.

-Therapeutic counselling is provided to assist you in acceptance of your situation as well as providing, where required, longer-term support if you find fertility treatment distressing and in helping accept the consequences of ending treatment and moving on to other options.
+Therapeutic counselling is provided to assist you in acceptance of your situation as well as providing, where required, longer-term support if you find fertility treatment distressing and in helping the consequences of ending treatment and to move on to other options.

 For more information about infertility counselling please contact our fertility counsellor, Janet Owen, directly by email firstname.lastname@example.org